 In this equation:

-• Pi is the payment in the ith period
+- Pi is the ith cash flow.

-• di is the number of days from the start of the first period
+- di is the number of days from the start of the first period.

 When used without the dates parameter, the IRR function calculates the internal rate of return for a series of periodic cash flows.